Connectivity

 Direct

-For a direct runner, ingress from the Orchestrator public source IPs to the system hosting the runner must be configured.
-For example, a kubernetes-gke runner requires ingress to the cluster API server.
+For a direct runner, you must configure ingress from the Orchestrator source IPs to the target infrastructure where the runner will execute.

 Agent